Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 There is so much that a prenatal nutritionist can help you with should you use their services before you get pregnant or while you are carrying your baby during pregnancy.
 The nutritionist can assess your body mass index and your current diet so you can begin to improve your weight and nutritional status before you get pregnant.

 If you need further advice during pregnancy, your nutritionist can help you manage your diet on a week-by-week or monthly basis.
-You can have the nutritionist help with specific dietary challenges or pregnancy issues that are best helped by carefully managing your diet.
+The nutritionist can help with specific dietary challenges or pregnancy issues that are best addressed by carefully managing your diet.

 Here at Zaya Care, we can help you find a prenatal nutritionist that meets your needs in terms of visit type (online, over the phone, or in-person), insurance accepted, age, and more.